jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

 ```

 ## Insert
+When we insert an item into its cluster, we always append it to the tail of the cluster.
+So TailOfCluster(b)+1 is the insertion point of item of bucket b.
+It's also called the end of cluster b.

 We lookup first.
 If key is already in the table, we update the value.
 If it's not, the end (tail of cluster + 1) of the cluster b is the insert position p of key.